Minister Licensing Requirements in the State of Oregon

 a.
 Minister Licensing Requirements

-If you would like to confirm for yourself that you do not need to register with the Oregon State Government, you can contact the in the locality where the marriage is taking place:
+If you would like to confirm for yourself that you do not need to register with the Oregon State government, you can contact the local County Clerk office's where the couple will apply for their marriage license:

 Please select a county to view their specific contact information.